Code-Institute-Submissions/WebSlinger88-Florescence-Flowers/README.md

 * The `Edit Flower` functionality is exactly the same as the `Add Flower` functionality.
 Please see above.

-* The only difference is that when the edit page is loaded, fields will be auto populated with the selected products information.
-This information is then editable and can be saved to be perminantly changed within the database/website.
+* The only difference is that when the edit page is loaded, fields will be auto-populated with the information of the selected products.
+This information is then editable and can be saved to be permanently changed within the database/website.

 #### *Delete Flowers* <a name="delete-flowers"></a>